-The deliverables of LFEV-Y4-2016 shall meet all the ECE project requirements given herein, including the "R" requirements: R000, R001, ... as well as the general project requirements GPR000, GPR001, To the largest extent reasonably possible that does not conflict with ECE requirements the LFEV-Y4-2016 shall meet all requirements given in the Formula Hybrid rules for 2016.
-These are available on the competition web site.
+The deliverables of LFEV-Y5-2017 shall meet all the ECE project requirements given herein, including the "R" requirements: R000, R001, ... as well as the general project requirements GPR000, GPR001, To the largest extent reasonably possible that does not conflict with ECE requirements the LFEV-Y5-2017 shall meet all requirements given in both the Formula Electric and Formula Hybrid rules for 2017.
+These are available on the competition web sites.